core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Binding, Sequence Numbers, Freshness and Replay Protection

-The requirements and properties described in Section 7 of {{RFC8613}} also apply to Group OSCORE.
+The requirements and properties described in {{Section 7 of RFC8613}} also apply to Group OSCORE.
 In particular, Group OSCORE provides message binding of responses to requests, which enables absolute freshness of responses that are not notifications, relative freshness of requests and notification responses, and replay protection of requests.
 In addition, the following holds for Group OSCORE.

 ## Supporting Observe # {#sec-long-term-observations}